OpsiMate/documentation/opsimate-docs/docs/integrations/overview.md

 ### Kibana
 Data visualization dashboard for Elasticsearch, used for log analysis and search.

+### DataDog
+Cloud monitoring and analytics platform for infrastructure, applications, and logs.

 ## Getting Started

 1. Navigate to **My Integrations** page